UM-Bridge/umbridge/lib/README.md

 Endpoint         | Purpose
 -----------------|-------------
-/GetInputSizes   | Mmodel input dimensions /GetOutputSizes  | Model output dimensions
+/InputSizes   | Model input dimensions
+/OutputSizes  | Model output dimensions
-/Info            | Technical information about the model, in particular defines what optional endpoints are supported
+/Info            | Server protocol version and list of available models /ModelInfo       | Model specific information, in particular what optional endpoints are supported

 ### Optional endpoints
 The model server may offer the following optional endpoints, depending on the model's capabilities.
 Whether an optional endpoint is supported or not is indicated in the output of the Info endpoint.